-The bachelor's and master's degree programs at The College of St. Scholastica are accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The B.S.
+HIM, M.S.
+HIM and M.S.
+Health Informatics programs are accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 The B.S. in Health Information Management program curriculum emphasizes the application of technology to the practice of HIM.
 It also focuses on building lifelong problem-solving and critical-thinking skills as well as written and verbal communication skills.

 The focus of the curriculum is to produce leaders in the field of health information management.
-Students are given opportunities throughout the curriculum to develp the leadership skills that will help them uphold the leadership tradition of the program.
+Students are given opportunities throughout the curriculum to develop the leadership skills that will help them uphold the leadership tradition of the program.

 To earn a Health Information Management bachelor's degree from The College of St. Scholastica you will need:

 A semester course that combines essential topics of anatomy & physiology for Health Informatics & Information Management students.
 Topics include: Chemistry/Cell Biology Basics and the anatomy & physiology of the Integumentary, Circulatory, Nervous, Musculo-Skeletal, Urinary, Respiratory, Digestive, Endocrine and Reproductive Systems.

 A semester course on pathophysiology that is necessary background for students in the Health Information Management undergraduate program.
 Topics include: Chemistry/Cell Biology Basics, Neoplasia, Pathophysiology of the Circulatory, Nervous, Musculo-Skeletal, Urinary, Respiratory, Digestive, Endocrine and Reproductive Systems.